 Excessive Shedding: When to Visit the Vet?

 There’s a big difference between “fur loss” and “shedding.”
-For instance, if your Rottweiler is losing large patches of fur during non-shedding season, there may be a health condition that requires immediate professional attention.
+For instance, if your Rottweiler is losing large patches of fur during non-shedding season, there may be a health condition that requires the attention of a professional.

 There are plenty of health issues that may lead to excessive shedding, such as infections or Cushing’s Disease.
 In some cases, it can even be trauma to a specific region of the body or even hypothyroidism in your Rottweiler.